Technosignature: Communication networks

-A study suggests that if ETs exist, they may have established communications network(s) and may already have probes in the solar system whose communication may be detectable.
-Studies by John Gertz suggest flyby (scout) probes might intermittently surveil nascent solar systems and permanent probes would communicate with a home base, potentially using triggers and conditions such as detection of electromagnetic leakage or biosignatures.
+A study suggests that if ETs exist, they may have established communications network(s) and may already have probes in the Solar System whose communication may be detectable.
+Studies by John Gertz suggest flyby (scout) probes might intermittently surveil nascent planetary systems and permanent probes would communicate with a home base, potentially using triggers and conditions such as detection of electromagnetic leakage or biosignatures.
 They also suggest several strategies to detecting local ET probes such as detecting emitted optical messages.
 He also finds that due to interstellar networks of communications nodes, the search for deliberate interstellar signals – as is common in SETI – may be futile.
 The architecture may consist of nodes separated by sub-light-year distances and strung out between neighboring stars.
 It may also contain pulsars as beacons or nodes whose beams are modulated by mechanisms that could be searched for.
 Moreover, a study suggests prior searches wouldn't have detected cost-effective electromagnetic signal beacons.